Ohdaikei/cse15l-lab-reports/labreport2.md

 ## Part1.
 Creating a simple web server

-In the lab fo week 2, we built and ran a NumberServer by using a passed out URL Handler Interface and java server files.
+In the lab of week 2, we built and ran a NumberServer by using a passed out URL Handler Interface and java server files.
 By utilizing the process we performed in the second week of the lab, I made a new server called StringServer that records the String data I entered in the URL.
 The codes is attatched first and then the examples I used is attatched next.